minhduc0308/Attendance-System/README.md

 - Students can register for courses and eroll class.
 - Track student progress.
 ## Technology
 This project was used Java is main language to develop web by use jsp and servlet.
 Used HTML5, CSS3, Javascript for front-end.
-And MySQL for design database.
+And SQL sever for design database.
 Note: This project is in the development phase and subject to change.